 She has scored at least 16 points in five of the last eight games with 19 vs. Penn State, 18 points against Ohio State and Minnesota and 25 vs. Purdue.
 In one of the games in between, GodBold had nine points and 11 rebounds in the victory at Michigan State.

-The Feb.
+NOTES ON GAME TIMESThe Feb.
 20 game with Northwestern is a 6:30 p.m. contest, on the BTN, while the Feb.
 26 match-up with Wisconsin will begin at 2 p.m.

 BENCHMARK NUMBERS Illinois won at Michigan State for the first time since a 75-65 victory in East Lansing on Feb.
 24, 2003.

 Illinois' 84 points against No. 10 Ohio State were the most against a Big Ten team in the Jolette Law era.
 It is also the most points scored against the Buckeyes this season.

 Illinois defeated Ohio State, 66-65 on Feb.
 9. It marked the first Illinois win against a top-10 team since Jan.
 26, 2003, a 94-80 victory over No. 10 Minnesota.
 It was also Illinois' first win against a ranked opponent since March 7, 2008, a 64-58 win over Ohio State in the Big Ten Tournament quarterfinals.